The Resistance

 For weeks now the old men rise

-to the low purr of Cat machinery
+to the low purr of yellow Cat

-and shuffle down their driveways
+machinery and shuffle down their drives

 to mingle by the mailbox, weaving kin

-and has-beens as the county digs up
+and what women want as the county

 far from here, rat studies have shown